gcrahay/FIR/fir_artifacts/README.md

 ## Usage

 This plugin is responsible for all the artifacts magic.
-It defines five default artifact types:
+It defines eight default artifact types:

 * Emails
 * Hashes